 Figure 5.4.3.1-2: Mobility from NR, failure

-The purpose of this procedure is to move a UE in RRC_CONNECTED to a cell using other RAT, e.g. E-UTRA.
+The purpose of this procedure is to move a UE in RRC_CONNECTED to a cell using other RAT, e.g. E-UTRA, UTRA-FDD.
 The mobility from NR procedure covers the following type of mobility:

 - handover, i.e. the MobilityFromNRCommand message includes radio resources that have been allocated for the UE in the target cell;